Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0058/codes/C/4_Analog_&_PWM.rst

     :lines: 13-14
     :dedent:

 Sizeof() function is used to obtain the number of members of the array ledPins and assign it to ledCount.
-Use the ‘for' loop to set all pins to output mode.
+Use the 'for' loop to set all pins to output mode.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_04.2_FlowingLight2/Sketch_04.2_FlowingLight2.ino
     :linenos: